amolenaar/brewberry-pi/README.md

 This repo contains the code of my brewberry-&pi; home brew software, built with Elixir.

+ * run `mix deps.get`
+ * `iex -S mix` will lauch the app and open a console, so you can tinker around
+ * Open a browser on http://localhost:8080, the (web) app will be running there in "fake" mode

 # Firmware

 To build an image for the Raspberry Pi (model B):

+  * Ensure Nerves stuff is installed on your machine, check out the Nerves getting started guide
   * Install dependencies with `mix deps.get`
   * Go to the firmware application with `cd apps/fw_rpi`
   * Copy `rootfs-additions/etc/wpa_supplicant.conf.example` to